Reading time: 9 minutes.

 - Beware of dealing directly with growers, who may not possess the required export licenses to facilitate the trade.
 This is why you usually need to work with a licensed exporter.

-Looking for a green coffee supplier?
-Discover our range of Colombian green coffee beans for export.
+Looking for a coffee bean supplier?
+Discover our range of Colombian exotic green coffee beans for export.

 Shipping and logistics are the most complex parts of the process when importing direct trade coffee.
 Therefore, it’s advisable to let the exporter manage all of this on your behalf.
 As well as the actual shipping, they can also coordinate all the arrangements between farms, mills, packaging facilities, trucking, government agencies, ports, and customs.